-Antananarivo, the capital of Madagascar, reminds you of both Africa and South East Asia.
+Antananarivo, the capital of Madagascar, reminds me of both Africa and South-East Asia.

 In the streets, Toyota pick-ups cross paths with vintage Renaults from the 60s and old Peugeot station wagons, the latter being particularly useful for transporting bags of rice or cement.

 Street vendors present their wares on the pavements: exotic fruits, counterfeit clothes and cheap items from China.

 Groups of children – their feet blackened by dust and tar – roam and hang around, clinging to the windows of 4x4s slowed down by the monster traffic jams in the capital, which has only three million inhabitants.